837 acres of productive commercial arable farm.

 Strictly by appointment with the selling agent, Savills.

-The vendor requires holdover to clear the current crops.
-Vacant possession will then be given, but no later than 1st January 2017.
+The vendor requires holdover to remove grain from the grain stores.
+Vacant possession will then be given, but no later than 1st January 2018.

 If applicable, in addition to the purchase price, the purchaser will take over and pay for all growing crops, cultivations stocks and stores at valuation.
 Payment is to be made upon completion at the figure assessed by the vendor's valuer based upon CAAV rates or contractors' rates where applicable and invoiced costs of seed, fertiliser and sprays applied plus enhancement value.